hey-laura/tf-azure-vm/README.md

 |                  | M16ms             | 16        | 433              | $3.744                   |
 ---

-- **Pricing Variability**: The prices listed above are indicative for the **East US** region and are subject to change.
-Prices may vary based on Azure region, subscription type, and other factors.
-Always check the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) for the latest details.

-- **Operating System Costs**: These prices apply to Linux VMs.
-Windows VMs may have additional licensing fees.
-For detailed Windows VM pricing, see the [Azure Windows VM Pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/windows/).

-- **Billing Options**:
-  - **Pay-As-You-Go**: Flexible billing based on actual usage, ideal for unpredictable workloads.
-  - **Reserved Instances**: Commit to one- or three-year terms for significant discounts, suitable for stable, long-term workloads.
-  - **Spot Instances**: Access unused capacity at reduced rates, with the risk of eviction when Azure needs capacity.

-- **Additional Costs**: Be aware of extra charges for storage, networking, and other associated resources.

-For the most accurate and up-to-date pricing, visit the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).

 ## License

 This module is open-source and available under the MIT License.